Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: The minimal Ammann patterns and Penrose-like tilings

-{\it The 8-fold "A" tiling.} From Table 1, Row 2a in \cite{BoyleSteinhardt1D} we obtain the tiling shown in Figs.~\ref{2D_8foldA_Tiles}, \ref{2D_8foldA_PureAmmann}, \ref{2D_8foldA_PurePenrose}, \ref{2D_8foldA_AmmannLines} and \ref{2D_8foldA_Inflation}.
-Comparing these figures with Refs.~\cite{GrunbaumShephard, Socolar89}, we see that in this case, our construction recovers the well-known Ammann-Beenker tiling, with its standard inflation rule.
-And the Ammann decoration produced by our procedure is closely related to the one suggested in \cite{Socolar89}, but differs as follows: our decoration produces an Ammann pattern which is precisely the inflation of the Ammann pattern produced by the decoration suggestion in \cite{Socolar89} ({\it i.e.}\ our decoration is "denser" by one level of inflation).
+Comparing Figs.~\ref{2D_8foldA1_PureAmmann}, \ref{2D_8foldA1_PurePenrose}, \ref{2D_8foldA1_AmmannLines} and \ref{2D_8foldA1_Inflation} with Refs.~\cite{GrunbaumShephard, Socolar89}, we see the 8-fold A1 tiling is the well-known Ammann-Beenker tiling, with its standard inflation rule.
+And the Ammann decoration of this tiling produced by our procedure is closely related to the one suggested in \cite{Socolar89}, but differs as follows: our decoration produces an Ammann pattern which is precisely the inflation of the Ammann pattern produced by the decoration suggestion in \cite{Socolar89} ({\it i.e.}\ our decoration is ``denser" by one level of inflation).
+The 8-fold A2, B1 and B2 tilings are new.